mzemel/mzemel.github.io/_posts/articles/2020-06-27-twitter-makes-it-hard-to-think.md

 More culture war.

-Still no idea what they mean.
+Still don't know what they mean.

 <br />
 <br />